Leonkao/url-query/README.md

-# url-query
+# UrlQuery
-This is a url-query-params with javascript.
+**_UrlQuery_**  is a url-query-params with javascript.
 It will translates the url string to an javascript Object, and name as UrlQuery.

-# UrlQuery
-**_UrlQuery_** is a object, it has

 # Example
 Input: